Mohammad413/My-top-three-anime/README.md

 # My-top-three-anime
 A landing page build with html,css, bootstrap which shows the list of my favourite three animes.
+A little animation was added on top of it.